 Outside AV providers have no control over these charges to the master account.
 The in-house AV provider or facility controls all rigging policy, electrical service, and internet access points.
 In-house AV providers can leverage these services against you using an outside AV provider.
 Have a plan for the scale and scope of production you want for your event before you begin venue selection.
 Negotiate these items into your contract while keeping your options open to use an outside AV provider.
 The facility will often require the use of their rigging labor and equipment for safety reasons and that’s not necessarily a bad thing.

 What factors into your decision as to whether you sign a hotel AV contract or not?
-Let us know what you think in the comments or give us a shout on Twitter!
+Let us know what you think on Twitter!